-F. Scope of Work
+E. Scope of Work

-The EPA is soliciting applications for a wide variety of projects that are designed to build and transform solid waste infrastructure in the U.S. to equitably reduce waste and manage materials to achieve a circular economy, reduce greenhouse gas emissions, and create cleaner, resilient, and healthier communities.
-It is anticipated that projects will enable the EPA to help eligible partners significantly transform their post-consumer materials management infrastructure.
-Projects will create new capacity for, optimize existing capacity of, or identify strategies that result in an increase in management of post-consumer materials.
-The EPA also recognizes and encourages applications that demonstrate innovative solutions and programs that provide or increase access to prevention, reuse, recycling, anaerobic digestion, and composting opportunities in areas that currently do not have access.
+The EPA is soliciting applications for a wide variety of projects designed to build and transform Tribal solid waste infrastructure reducing waste and managing materials to achieve a circular economy, reduce greenhouse gas emissions, and create cleaner, resilient, and healthier communities.
+Projects will create new capacity that foster environmentally sound solid waste management and facilitate greater access for Tribal communities to source reduction (e.g., repair clinics, reuse centers), recycling, backhaul, anaerobic digestion, and composting opportunities.

-In addition, the EPA is seeking post-consumer materials management projects that address environmental justice concerns and focus predominantly on addressing the disproportionate and adverse human health, environmental, climate-related and other cumulative impacts, as well as the accompanying economic challenges of such impacts that have affected and/or currently affect:

-- people/communities of color; - low income, tribal, and indigenous populations; and - if applicable other vulnerable populations such as the elderly, children, and those with preexisting medical conditions.
+In addition, the EPA is seeking projects addressing environmental justice concerns and focusing predominantly on addressing the disproportionate and adverse human health, environmental, climate-related, and other cumulative impacts, as well as the accompanying economic challenges of such impacts, that have affected and/or currently affect Tribal and indigenous populations, and other vulnerable populations such as the elderly, children, and those with pre-existing medical conditions.

-All applications must address one or more of the following objectives, as they relate to the track under either Track 1 or Track 2:
+All applications must address one or more of the following objectives: